 Theobald began her work in publishing as a Staff Assistant for the Tampa Review at the University of Tampa, as the Head Copyeditor for The Minaret, a student-run weekly periodical, and as Assistant Editor of the now-defunct student-led Quilt literary journal.
-She has since worked as a freelance publishing consultant—designing book layouts, websites, and covers—for independent artists and authors and has served on the masthead of a number of indie publishers, including Coconut Books, Lame House Press, OOMPH!, BOAAT, Pelican Books, Accidental Player, and Apocalypse Party, among others, and Spooky Girlfriend Press, where she served as Assistant Editor.
-She has worked on over forty titles in print, including the scrapbook-style art-book Go Ahead and Like It published by Penguin Random House in 2016.
+She has since worked as a freelance publishing consultant—designing book layouts, websites, and covers—for independent artists, authors, and publishers and has served on the masthead of a number of indie publishers, including Coconut Books, Lame House Press, OOMPH!, BOAAT, Pelican Books, Accidental Player, and Apocalypse Party, and Spooky Girlfriend Presswhere she served as Assistant Editor.
+She has worked on over fifty titles in print, including the scrapbook-style art-book Go Ahead and Like It published by Penguin Random House in 2016.

 BA in Literature, University of Tampa